Infrastructure-AsCode/azure-policy-101/docs/labs/lab-02/index.md

 # lab-02 - create policy assignment for `Require a tag on resource groups`, `Inherit a tag from the resource group` and `Inherit a tag from the Subscription` policies at `iac-ws7-rg` resource group scope

-## Task #1 - Assign `Require a tag on resource groups` policy to the scope of `iac-ws7-rg` resource group using Azure portal
+## Task #1 - Assign `Require a tag on resource groups` policy to your subscription using Azure portal

 According to our [company policies](../../company-policy.md), all Resource groups must have a `IAC-Department` tag.